schoeberl/risc-v-lab/README.md

 We will have the exam of the course on **Friday, January 24th, 2025** (the last day of the 3-week period).

 The exam consists of the following:
-* A presentation of your processor (Give your processor a name!)
+- A presentation of your processor (give your processor a name)
-* A demo of your processor on the FPGA board
+- A demo of your processor on the FPGA board
-* Highlights from your code
+- Highlights from your code

 In addition, you are expected to hand-in the following deliverables:

-* **Short report:** A short report describing your processor and your work.
+- **Short report:** A short report describing your processor and your work.
 The report should not be longer than 4 pages (everything included).
 You are free to use your own template.
 In the following, you can find the expected structure of the report:
- * **Title**
+  - **Title**
- * **Group number**
+  - **Group number**
- * **Names and student IDs of the group members**
+  - **Names and student IDs of the group members**
- * **Contributions:** Clearly state what each team member contributed to the project.
+  - **Contributions:** Clearly state what each team member contributed to the project.
 This section is crucial for evaluating individual contributions and ensuring fair grading.
- * **Introduction:** Briefly introduce your processor design.
+  - **Introduction:** Briefly introduce your processor design.
- * **Design overview:** Summarize the key aspects of your processor design, including a block diagram.
+  - **Design overview:** Summarize the key aspects of your processor design, including a block diagram.
- * **Implementation details:** Describe the main features of your implementation, focusing on how you translated your design into Chisel.
+  - **Implementation details:** Describe the main features of your implementation, focusing on how you translated your design into Chisel.
- * **Testing and evaluation:** Explain how you tested your design and comment on the results of the testing.
+  - **Testing and evaluation:** Explain how you tested your design and comment on the results of the testing.

-* **Source files:** All the source code of your implementation (and tests).
+- **Source files:** All the source code of your implementation (and tests).
 It is fine to just have a link to a repository.
 Alternatively, you can hand in a zip file with the code.
 If you hand in the code as zip file, please only include the source code (not the generated files).

-* **README file:** A README file that includes instructions on how to set up and run your processor on the FPGA, as well as how to run any test cases you developed.
+- **README file:** A README file that includes instructions on how to set up and run your processor on the FPGA, as well as how to run any test cases you developed.

 All deliverables must be submitted via the DTU-Learn course assignment page at the following location: `DTU-Learn/Course content/Assignments/Short report`.

 The deadline for the hand-in is **Thursday, January 23rd, 2025** at **midday**.

+### FPGA board
+If you have your own FPGA board, you are expected to use it in this course.
+If you do not have a board, you can borrow one of DTU's board for the duration of the course.
+Ask the teacher if you need to borrow a board.

 ## Your RISC-V microprocessor
 This section outlines the objectives, requirements, and resources for designing your own RISC-V microprocessor.